itiger-cluster/itiger-cluster.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-iTiger is a transformative infrastructure project spearheaded by the Uni- versity of Memphis (UofM), in collaboration with regional research institutions and industrial partners, including notable entities such as FedEx and Auto- Zone.
-This initiative was born out of a critical need to bridge the significant gap in computational resources available to researchers and educators in the re- gion, particularly in the fields of artificial intelligence (AI) and high-performance computing (HPC).
+Welcome to iTiger—a transformative infrastructure initiative led by the Uni- versity of Memphis, in collaboration with regional research institutions and industry partners.
+We are committed to bridging the significant gap in compu- tational resources in West Tennessee and surrounding region in nearby states.
+Our HPC cluster is equipped with the latest GPU technology, including NVIDIA 5000Ada, 6000Ada, and H100, totaling 88 GPUs, offering unprece- dented processing power, memory, and storage capabilities.
+This facility is designed to accelerate research, foster innovation, and support the development of cutting-edge AI and data science methodologies.
+Explore iTiger, join us in pushing the boundaries of research and education, and contribute to the future of technology.